mvassaux/mvassaux.github.io/projects/stem_cells/index.md

 ---

-Postulating migration induced by an off-centred position of the nucleus, we have been able to reproduce consistent migration of adherent cells on sinusoidal topographies.
-Simulations reproduced experiments realised by L. Pieuchot and shared within the [ANR-SinusSurf](http://www.agence-nationale-recherche.fr/Project-ANR-12-BSV5-0010){: target="_blank"} collaboration.
-In silico and in vitro, MSCs were shown to migrate toward hollow areas and, under forced migration, systematically avoiding hills [[2]](#psinus).
+Assuming migration is induced by an off-centred position of the nucleus, we have been able to reproduce consistent migration of adherent cells on sinusoidal topographies.
+Simulations reproduced experiments realised by L. Pieuchot [[2]](#psinus) and shared within the [ANR-SinusSurf](http://www.agence-nationale-recherche.fr/Project-ANR-12-BSV5-0010){: target="_blank"} collaboration.
+In silico and in vitro, MSCs were shown to migrate toward hollow areas and, under forced migration, systematically avoiding hills [[3]](#pbiophys).
+Deeper insights from simulations showed that cell polarization via the off-centred position of the nucleus could be explained by anistropic pressure gradients inside the cytoskeleton originating from the curved substratum.

 <!-- Do montage with the experimental observation and gif of the movie! -->